pyfarm/pyfarm-agent/README.rst

     you don't have another package for PyFarm installed in your system site-packages directory.

-    You may alsohave to run trial a little differently.
+    You may also have to run trial a little differently.
 See ``appveyor.yml`` for an example.